 Is Laser Vision Correction Permanent?

 LASIK is permanent in that it cannot be reversed.
 When one undergoes LASIK, microscopic cuts are made to the cornea that causes light to refract differently, thus improving the patient’s vision.
 However, as the eyes age, there is potential for one’s eyesight to worsen over time.
 There is a procedure called LASIK enhancement that acts as a followup enhancement procedure for those who have undergone LASIK and have experienced degenerated vision.
 This procedure ensures that even if the patient’s eyesight worsens, corrections can be made to get back to clear sight.
-According to Dr. Parkhurst of the American Refractive Surgery Council, approximately ten percent of patients may need enhancement surgery 10 years after LASIK.

 What Factors Affect Vision After the LASIK Procedure?